Tips for using DivBase programmatically¶

 If you have any tips or suggestions to add to this page or any desired features, please let us know!

 For scripts, pipelines, and HPC jobs the recommended approach is to use a Personal Access Token (PAT).
-A PAT is a static bearer token that you create once via the website and pass to divbase-cli via an environment variable.
+A PAT is a static bearer token that you create once via the website.
 When using a PAT, there is no login step and no password storage required.

-See Account Management — Personal Access Tokens for how to create/and remove PATs.
+See Account Management — Personal Access Tokens for how to create and revoke PATs.

 export DIVBASE_API_PAT="divbase_pat_your_token_here"